Kevin Hanssen

 Kevin Hanssen, is a Zimbabwean actor, author and musician.
 He is best known for the roles in the films Mind Games, Mugabe and The Telling Room.

-Career
+Education and Career

 In 1994, he obtained Bachelor of Arts degree in Industrial Psychology from UNISA, South Africa.
 He is also a founding member of Over the Edge Theatre Company.
 He acted in the stage play 'A Man Like You' which was staged in many Zimbabwean theaters.

 Awards

 He has won several awards at many international festivals.